- To get familiar with Power World Simulator V.18.0 and it’s use in voltage stability analysis of a small power system

 - Perform load flow analysis on a given circuit

-- Introduce contingencies at different nodes and check for Voltage stability using Q-V Curves
+- Introduce contingencies at different nodes and perform Voltage stability analysis using Q-V Curves

 Voltage stability studies the effect of variation in reactive power on the voltage of the system.
 QV relationship shows the sensitivity and variation of bus voltages with respect to reactive power injections or absorptions.
-A system is voltage stable if V – Q sensitivity is positive for every bus, and voltage unstable if V – Q sensitivity is negative for at least one bus.
+A system is in a stable mode with respect to voltage if V – Q sensitivity is positive for every bus, and voltage unstable if V – Q sensitivity is negative for at least one bus.

 The V- Q sensitivity of a bus is the slope of its QV curve at the given operating point.
 Positive sensitivity indicates a stable system.
-Smaller positive sensitivity indicates more stable system.
-Negative sensitivity indicates an unstable system.
+While small value positive sensitivity indicates more stable system.
+And negative sensitivity indicates an unstable system.
 To maintain stability expect voltage (V) to increase as VARs (Q) are increased.

 When the connection between bus 5 and bus 2 is removed this shows the contingency case and when the connection between them is connected this is referred to as base case.

 Circuit For Base-case with 40 Mvar load on Bus-5: